vserova/book/pages/ch_grid.md

 Implementing a Network Server
 -----------------------------

 The [CServer](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCServer.html), [IServer\_ConnectionFactory](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classIServer__ConnectionFactory.html), and [IServer\_ConnectionHandler](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classIServer__ConnectionHandler.html) classes provide a framework for creating multithreaded network servers with one-thread-per-request scheduling.
 The server creates a pool of connection handlers for maintaining the socket connections, and a pool of threads for handling the socket events.
-With each socket event, <span class="nctnt ncbi-class">CServer</span> allocates a thread from the thread pool to handle the event, thereby making it possible to serve a large number of concurrent requests efficiently.
+With each socket event, `CServer` allocates a thread from the thread pool to handle the event, thereby making it possible to serve a large number of concurrent requests efficiently.

 The following topics discuss the various aspects of implementing a network server: